Settlements

 Project Cost Register

-Section titled “Project Cost Register”During the execution of a project, additional costs may arise (beyond employee and material costs).
+Section titled “Project Cost Register”During the execution of a project, additional costs may arise (besides employee and material costs).
 By adding these costs to the system, we obtain a real “Financial Balance of the Project,” showing profits or losses.
 The “Costs” module allows adding these expenses, enabling more accurate monitoring of the project’s finances.

 You can add a project cost in the following order: